ubcecon/ECON323_2022_Spring/README.md

 # Course materials for ECON323 Fall 2021

 Previous **programming experience** and classwork is useful, but **not required**.
-But even if you know how to program, you will learn a great deal of interesting applications.
+We will also talk about the applications of the econometric and statistical learning methods.

 We will follow the [QuantEcon DataScience](https://datascience.quantecon.org/) textbook